 LAKE LEAK: In mid-May, St. Louis County Parks staff became aware that the main lake in Lone Elk Park was losing water.
 Upon investigation it was discovered that there was a significant leak due to a large sink hole that was found on the east side of the lake.
 The lake lost about 7 feet of water but is now fairly stable with the water line below the sink hole.

-Parks staff have been working with the Missouri Department of Conservation (MDC) regarding the concern for the fish population in the lake and the changing oxygen levels due to the significant loss of water and the fluctuating summer temperatures.
-In preparation for the repair of the lake and to avoid a large fish kill, St. Louis County Parks will be holding a Catch and Keep Fishing Event at the lake on Friday, July 15 – Sunday, July 17.
+Parks staff worked closely with the Missouri Department of Conservation (MDC) regarding the concern for the fish population in the lake and the changing oxygen levels due to the significant loss of water and the fluctuating summer temperatures.
+To avoid a large fish kill, St. Louis County Parks held a Catch and Keep Fishing Event at the lake on Friday, July 15, Saturday, July 16 and Sunday, July 17.